Remote & Online Extracurriculars You Can Do from Anywhere

 Frequently Asked Questions

-Are online extracurriculars valued as much as in-person activities by colleges?
+Do colleges value online extracurriculars as much as in-person ones?